March 29, 2026

 - Scarring and disfigurement: Permanent physical changes resulting from the accident

-Punitive Damages
+When Are Punitive Damages Awarded?

 In cases involving egregious conduct, such as a boating accident caused by an extremely intoxicated operator, Florida courts may award punitive damages.
 These are designed to punish the wrongdoer and deter similar conduct, not to compensate the victim.
 Punitive damages require clear and convincing evidence of intentional misconduct or gross negligence.